SAP-samples/btp-service-metadata/README.md

 You may ask: what is your intention?
 The answer is that we would love to hear you feedback on:

 - the data itself (is there something missing etc.).
 - the ways how you would like to see the data provisioned for you.
-We are aware that plan JSON can only be a first step.
+We are aware that plain JSON can only be a first step.

 ## Are you using the metadata?

-Of course we leverage the information ourself in the [btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator/) to generate the JSON schemas for the input files used in this open-source tool.
+Of course we leverage the information ourselves in the [btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator/) to generate the JSON schemas for the input files used in this open-source tool.
 Take a look at the repository to get some inspiration on how to leverage the data for your scenarios.

 ## Update cycle

 The data is fetched regularly to be up-to-date.
-If you experience that something is not up-to-date, please ket us know via a [issue](https://github.com/SAP/btp-service-metadata/issues/new?assignees=&labels=bug&template=bug-report.yml&title=%5BBUG%5D+%3Ctitle%3E)
+If you experience that something is not up-to-date, please ket us know via an [issue](https://github.com/SAP/btp-service-metadata/issues/new?assignees=&labels=bug&template=bug-report.yml&title=%5BBUG%5D+%3Ctitle%3E)

 ## How to obtain support